Akarsh3053/3js_portfolio/README.md

 # 3D Developer Portfolio
-A portfolio website buit using 3js react and vite
+A portfolio website built using 3js react and vite to showcase developer skills, with 3D models.